awesomephant/united-generations-website/events/drawing-for-wellbeing-03.md

 featured_image:
   image: /assets/uploads/kls-drawing-04.jpg
   alt: Brown pencil drawing of candle holder performed with non-dominant hand
-introduction: Drawing for Wellbeing is a series of creative workshops developed by Adalberto Lonardi with Katherine Low Settlement for everyone who wants to draw in a safe and inclusive space.
+introduction: Drawing for Wellbeing is a series of creative workshops in parnership with Katherine Low Settlement for everyone who wants to draw in a safe and inclusive space.
 This workshop focuses on the observation of light and shadow.
 link:
   url: ""
   text: ""